adarshvardhansingh/Attendance-Using-Fingerprint/README.md

 Sample images are named as 1,2,3 with a result image.
 An image for testing for all codes is there named as testimage.
 Matching can be done using a Direct matching Algorithm.
-An sample paper is also provided for matching algorithm.
+An sample paper(Journal for matching features) is also provided for matching algorithm.